This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Increasing Litigation and Class Actions

 One of the prominent topics discussed was the rise in litigation and class action risk across Europe.
 In Austria and Germany, civil claims and class actions have been brought following findings that gambling operators did not hold the necessary regulatory approvals, with the consequence that bettors have brought civil claims seeking to recover their stakes.
-The upcoming tender process for the online gambling license in Austria could reshape the industry and bring significant benefits the gambling sector in case the new government decides to introduce a multi-licensing model.
+The upcoming tender process for the online gambling license in Austria could reshape the industry and bring significant benefits to the gambling sector should the new government introduce a multi-licensing model.
 In the Netherlands, many individual civil claims are being brought.
 Further, anticipating a Supreme Court judgment on the validity of online gambling agreements concluded with operators without a license, class actions have been announced.
 Similarly, the UK has seen a growing class action risk.
 Increasing scrutiny by regulatory bodies, antitrust authorities, advertising standards bodies, ESG claims, data and privacy claims, and shareholder actions, all represent areas of risk for those in the sector, across Europe.

 Italy’s New Tender License Process for Online Gambling and Lotto

 Italy’s new tender license process and regulatory requirements were also a focal point of the discussions.
-The regime introduces new nine-year online gambling licences, each covering up to maximum five concessions per group.
+The regime introduces new nine-year online gambling licences, each covering up to a maximum of five concessions per group.
 Licenses will cost 7 million payable in two instalments: €4 million on the award and €3 million on the launch of operations, which must happen within six months of a concession’s approval.

 1. the subscription to the portal where the documents shall be lodged;